AP EXAM REVIEW -- GET YOUR CREDITS

 What was Washington’s stance on foreign policy?

-How are the Virginia and Kentucky Resolutions related to secession plots during Jackson's Presidency?
+How are the Kentucky and Virginia Resolutions related to secession plots during Jackson's Presidency?

 What were the major events of the War of 1812?
-I can think of more than one.
+The Most Important Battle?

 What were the major issues under "Jacksonian Democracy."
 Hint: Tariff, Bank, Nominating Conventions, Spoils System, Trail of Tears, Specie Circular, Ordinance of Nullification, Force Bill.
 (Perhaps that was more than a hint.)